jamescross813/ramtops_cli/README.md

 Ramptops CLI

 A python based CLI game based in the discworld universe.
+User will be able to:
+-move aorund theworld
+-interact and use objects
+-interact with allies
+-fight enemies

 This project was undertaken as part of codeacademy cou,pter science course with the following objectives: